2023 T1 League playoffs

 The 2023 T1 League playoffs was the postseason tournament of the T1 League's 2022–23 season.
 The play-in series started on April 25 and ended on April 27.
 The semifinals series started on April 28 and ended on May 8.
 The finals series started on May 13 and ended on May 21.
 On May 21, the New Taipei CTBC DEA defeated the Tainan TSG GhostHawks, 4–0, winning the 2022–23 season championship.

 Format

-Five teams will participate in the playoffs.
-The top three teams, based on winning percentage of regular season, directly qualify for the semifinals.
-The fourth and fifth seeds play the best-of-three play-in series, which is in a 1-1 format.
-The fourth seed will be awarded a one-win advantage.
-The winner of play-in series and the top three seeds play the best-of-five semifinals series, which is in a 2-2-1 format.
-The winners of the semifinals series play the best-of-seven finals series, which is in a 2-2-1-1-1 format.
+Five teams participated in the playoffs.
+The top three teams, based on winning percentage of regular season, directly qualified for the semifinals.
+The fourth and fifth seeds played the best-of-three play-in series, which was in a 1-1 format.
+The fourth seed was awarded a one-win advantage.
+The winner of the play-in series and the top three seeds played the best-of-five semifinals series, which was in a 2-2-1 format.
+The winners of the semifinals series played the best-of-seven finals series, which was in a 2-2-1-1-1 format.
 Due to the schedule of the Xinzhuang Gymnasium, the semifinals series between the New Taipei CTBC DEA and the winner of play-in series changed to a 1-1-1-1-1 format.